An active-set method for sparse approximations. Part I: Separable $\ell_1$ terms: Introduction

 \section{Introduction}

 In this paper we consider convex optimization problems of the following form:

 where $c \in \mathbb{R}^n$, $Q \succeq 0 \in \mathbb{R}^{n\times n}$, $A \in \mathbb{R}^{m \times n}$, $b \in \mathbb{R}^m$, and $g(x) = \|Dx\|_1$, with $D \succeq 0$ and diagonal.
 Without loss of generality, we assume that $m \leq n$.
-Furthermore, $\mathcal{K} \coloneqq \{x \in \mathbb{R}^n : l \leq x \leq u\}$, for some arbitrary (possibly unbounded) vectors $l \leq u$.
+Furthermore, $\mathcal{K} \coloneqq \{x \in \mathbb{R}^n : a_l \leq x \leq a_u\}$, for some arbitrary (possibly unbounded) vectors $a_l \leq a_u$.
 Finally, $\delta_{\mathcal{K}}(\cdot)$ is an indicator function for the set $\mathcal{K}$, with $\delta_{\mathcal{K}}^*(\cdot)$ denoting its Fenchel conjugate, that is:

-Notice that problem \eqref{primal problem} can accommodate instances where sparsity is sought in some appropriate dictionary (i.e. in that case $D$ would be a general rectangular matrix).
-Indeed, this can be done by appending some additional linear equality constraints in \eqref{primal problem}, making the $\ell_1$ regularization separable (e.g. see \cite[Sections 3--5]{arXiv:Simone_et_al}).
-Using Fenchel duality, we can easily verify (see Appendix \ref{Appendix: derivation of dual}) that the dual of \eqref{primal problem} can be written as
+\begin{remark} We note that problem \textnormal{\eqref{primal problem}} can accommodate instances where sparsity is sought in some appropriate dictionary (i.e. in that case $D$ would be a general rectangular matrix).
+Indeed, this can be done by appending some additional linear equality constraints in \textnormal{\eqref{primal problem}}, making the $\ell_1$ regularization separable (e.g. see \textnormal{\cite[Sections 3--5]{SIREV:DeSimone_etal}}).
+However, this would not be a numerically efficient strategy since it would result in additional linear constraints, and the structure of such $\ell_1$ terms would not be fully exploited.
+Hence, this case is treated separately in an accompanying paper, and is omitted in this work. \end{remark} Using Fenchel duality, we can easily verify (see Appendix \ref{Appendix: derivation of dual}) that the dual of \eqref{primal problem} is